-Are you interested in: Sketching, making, CAD, problem solving, CAM, 3D printing, designing, the environment, understand products?
+Are you interested in: Sketching, making, CAD, problem solving, CAM, 3D printing, designing, the environment, understanding products?

-Head of subject: Mr Staveley
+Head of subject: Mr Selby

+Exam board: AQA

+Exam code/s: 8552

+Entry requirements:

-Entry requirements for GCSE:None but an interest in designing
+None but an interest in designing

-Everyone should do design technology.
+Everyone should do Design Technology.
 Not everyone goes on to be a designer, but we all buy products and we all have problems to solve.
-Design technology will help you understand the products you buy and assess their environmental credentials and if they are good value.
+Design Technology will help you understand the products you buy and assess their environmental credentials and if they are good value.
 Then there is your opportunity to make a difference to the world by creating a concept design.
 (Think about designing something that makes a difference which you could take to dragon's den to get some sponsorship for!)